kenakofer/hymnsinger/README.md

   - Programatic key change?
 Would require either
     - Generating all the desired key changes up front (+/- 3 half steps?)
     - Using a custom lilybin setup on server or AWS lambda, or some other serverside way to re-parse lilypond files.
 This would be far more difficult, but also allow the user tons of flexibility down the line.
+  - Add date added and updated fields to footer
+  - Try to move more boilerplate into hymn_common